pvillacorta/KomaMotionExperiments/mrm/README.md

 This allows you to execute the scripts **line by line** `(Shift + Enter)` or **block by block** `(Alt + Shift + Enter)` directly from the Julia REPL:

 <img width="100%" src="./assets/vscode.png"/>

+In this case, it is recommended to restart Julia between running different experiments (i.e., when switching from one folder to another).